NOUIY/aws-cdk-guide/v2/define-iam-l2.md

 # Define permissions for L2 constructs with the AWS CDK<a name="define-iam-l2"></a>

-Define AWS Identity and Access Management \(IAM\) roles and policies for L2 constructs when using the AWS Cloud Development Kit \(AWS CDK\)\.
+Define AWS Identity and Access Management (IAM) roles and policies for L2 constructs when using the AWS Cloud Development Kit (AWS CDK).

 ## Use grant methods to define permissions<a name="define-iam-l2-grant"></a>

-When you define your infrastructure using L2 constructs from the AWS Construct Library, you can use the provided *grant methods* to specify the permissions your resources will require\.
-The AWS CDK will automatically create the IAM roles needed for all AWS resources that require them\.
+When you define your infrastructure using L2 constructs from the AWS Construct Library, you can use the provided *grant methods* to specify the permissions your resources will require.
+The AWS CDK will automatically create the IAM roles needed for all AWS resources that require them.

-The following is an example that defines permissions between an AWS Lambda function and Amazon Simple Storage Service \(Amazon S3\) bucket\.
+The following is an example that defines permissions between an AWS Lambda function and Amazon Simple Storage Service (Amazon S3) bucket.
 Here, the `grantRead` method of the Bucket L2 construct is used to define these permissions:

 ------
 #### [ TypeScript ]